flopezag/fiware-sla/README.md

 ## Introduction

-Python script to calculate the percentage of Help-Desk tickets responsed and resolved per each FIWARE Lab node in less than 24 working hours and less than 48 working hours.
+Python script to calculate the percentage of Help-Desk tickets responded and resolved per each FIWARE Lab node in less than 24 working hours and less than 48 working hours.

 ## Overall description